E-Bike Education

 E-Bike Etiquette

-Since e-bikes move faster than people walking or pedaling bicycles.
-It is essential to be predictable and courteous to people on shared pathways and roads.
+Since e-bikes move faster than people walking or pedalling bicycles, it is essential to be predictable and courteous to people on shared pathways and roads.
 Check out this 1-minute cycling etiquette video below put together by HUB Cycling and BCAA to learn more:

 What's Next?